-In this blog post, we’ve compiled some practical advice for how to let go of someone so that you can start healing in a way that feels natural and compassionate.
+In this blog post, we’ve compiled some practical advice on how to let go of someone so that you can start healing in a way that feels natural and compassionate.

 Keep reading to see which tips might help you the most.
 And if you need some more guidance, check out our online course 30 Days of Simple Self-Care at the end of this article.
 It teaches you how to move on and let go of what no longer serves you without diminishing the past.